dylan-yanez/TuneVista-repo/README.md

     then type 'npm run dev' (starts the server in developer mode)
   2. To start the front end switch to directory called client and type 'npm start'
+  3. To see changes to the frontend check 'http://localhost:3000/'